Samos (satellite): SAMOS 2

 SAMOS 2 was launched on 31 January 1961, on Atlas 70D and Agena 2102.
 Unlike with SAMOS 1, the weather was foggy and gray, and the pad was not even visible from the blockhouse.
 This time, everything worked perfectly and SAMOS 2 achieved orbit.
 The F-1 ferret system was tested first, followed by the E-1 electro-optical cameras, which transmitted images of approximately 30.5 m of resolution.
 On-orbit 21, ground controllers sent the command to jettison the F-1 antenna, which was partially obstructing the camera, in the hopes of even better images.
 However, something went disastrously wrong when all telemetry signals from SAMOS 2 ceased.
 It was believed that the separation mechanism for the F-1 antenna had caused the partial or complete disintegration of the satellite vehicle.
 SAMOS 2 remained in orbit until it decayed into the atmosphere on 21 October 1971.

 SAMOS 2 was launched from the Pacific Missile Range at 20:24:00 GMT, into a near-circular polar orbit of 474 x 557 km, 94.97 min of revolution, and 97.4° of inclination, to determine the capability for making observations of space, the atmosphere, and the nature of the globe from satellites.
 The 1 860 kg spacecraft was a cylinder 6.7 m long and 1.5 m in diameter, and it comprised the entire Agena-A second stage.
 Included in the instrumentation were photographic and associated test equipment, acoustical (Microphone Density Gauge) micrometeorite detection apparatus, a plasma probe, and an electric field meter.
 The computer on board was digital-to-analog.
 Telemetry, tracking, and command equipment completed the payload.
 Details about the satellite's transmitter were not announced.
 A conical nose cap detached from the satellite casing and remained in orbit.
 The expected lifetime of the satellite was 15 years, and the expected lifetime of the nose cap was 12 years.

 The next attempt did not take place for seven months, because of the switch to the larger Agena-B second stage that could be restarted in orbit and the operational Program 101A satellites, which had a more advanced camera system with better resolution and a wider field of view.
-SAMOS satellites after SAMOS 2 also sported a large "mushroom cap" nose cone, as early plans had envisioned flying a manned capsule similar to Project Mercury.
+SAMOS satellites after SAMOS 2 also sported a large "mushroom cap" nose cone, as early plans had envisioned flying a crewed capsule similar to Project Mercury.